T

 Insider tips

-• Book accommodations and popular activities well in advance, especially for summer travel.
+• Book accommodations and popular restaurant reservations well in advance, especially during peak season.

-• Consider purchasing a Cape Cod National Seashore pass if you plan to visit multiple beaches within the park.
+• Consider purchasing a Cape Cod National Seashore pass if you plan to visit multiple sites within the park.

-• Be prepared for potential traffic, especially on weekends and during peak season; factor in extra travel time.
+• Be prepared for potential traffic, especially on weekends and during summer.

 Packing highlights